April 3, 2026

 4. Follow others’ advice.

-With 40 million Americans benefiting from SNAP, there are a lot of fellow neighbors and families that have learned how to stretch a small meal budget.
+With 42 million Americans benefiting from SNAP, there are a lot of fellow neighbors and families that have learned how to stretch a small meal budget.
 Use those resources as much as community-led ones.
 Head over to TikTok or Instagram and look up “budget meals” or even “Dollar General dinners,” you’ll be surprised at how many great tips and recipes you can find.

-How to get Healthcare without Medicaid
+How to get healthcare without Medicaid

+1. Apply for Special Enrollment with Healthcare.gov.
 Losing Medicaid qualifies you for special healthcare enrollment—apply up to 60 days before and after your coverage ends to avoid a gap.

 2. Use Community Health Centers.